Support our Nonprofit Magazine!

 Looking back on this journal prompt might also help you find the motivation to keep going during periods of struggle.

 I know many people who personify their eating disorder, thinking of it as an entity separate from who they are.
-They may call their disorder Ana, Mia, or Ed.
-While this method doesn’t do much for me personally, I still found writing this helpful.
+They may call their eating disorder Ana, Mia, or Ed.
+While this method doesn’t do much for me, I still found writing this helpful.

-I was able to–if only for a time–pretend that my disorder was sitting in front of me.
+I was able to pretend that my disorder was sitting in front of me if only for a time.

-I asked it probing questions, told it how I felt about it, took out some of my anger and resentment on it.
+I asked it probing questions, told it how I felt about it and took out some of my anger and resentment on it.

 Can you picture your life without it being tied to eating disordered thoughts and behaviours?

 It might be hard when you’re deeply entrenched in all of it but recovered life is achievable.
 Try to imagine that achievement.

 Imagine what you’ll feel like, how proud you’ll be, how relieved you’ll be.
 Imagine the confidence you’ll find, the smile that will light up your face.

 Sometimes just thinking about the end result of something can actually draw it towards us.